LearnersGuild/partners/README.md

 All feedback and suggestions (especially in the form of pull requests) are very appreciated.
 This is a work in progress that we hope will get better with more time and more contributors.

 Shereef Bishay
-GCC Lead Link of Learners Guild
+GCC Lead Link
+Learners Guild

 ***